jdmonin/JSettlers2/doc/Readme.developer.md

 When a bot client appears idle and isn't receiving messages for any particular active game, it won't print SOCServerPings.

+One way to send configuration or debug settings from the server to a third-party robot, client, or the game objects running there, is to use the `_EXT_BOT`, `_EXT_CLI`, or `_EXT_GAM` SOCGameOptions.
+Those are defined but not used by core JSettlers, for use by third-party code.
+They can be set at the server's command line or properties file and read by the client when it connects to a game.

 To force the board to contain fog hexes, start the server with vm argument `-Djsettlers.debug.board.fog=Y` which will hide 20% of land hexes behind fog when using the sea board.